-The Florida Fish & Wildlife Conservation Commission (FWC) reports 11 reportable boat accidents in 2013 were attributed to kayaks/canoes.
+The Florida Fish & Wildlife Conservation Commission (FWC) reports 11 reportable boat accidents in a recent year were attributed to kayaks/canoes.
 A reportable boat accident is one in which a person required medical treatment beyond first aid or was killed, went missing or property damage exceeded $2,000.
 Three of those cases were fatal.Factors in Fatal Kayaking Accidents

-The Outdoor Foundation calculated kayakers made an estimated 99.9 million outings in 2012, with each kayaker averaging about eight trips throughout the year.
+The Outdoor Foundation calculated kayakers made an estimated 99.9 million outings annually, with each kayaker averaging about eight trips throughout the year.

 The U.S. Coast Guard reports 54 people died nationally in kayaking accidents, with drowning cited as the cause in 43 cases.
 There were a total of 113 reported kayak accidents that year, meaning roughly half of all incidents were deadly.
 Fifty-five kayaking accidents were classified as capsizing.

 The American Canoe Association commissioned a study by research firm Responsive Management to uncover key factors in fatal kayaking and canoeing accidents.
 Researchers combed through a decade of data from the U.S. Coast Guard’s Boating Accident Report Database (BARD).